SGunwal/HyperLocalTuning/README.md

 ## Directions for Running Elastic Net Regression with Hyper Local Search

-**Note-1**: `NeuralNetwork_Code` folder contains the code and its directions for the neural network models used in our study.
+**Note-1**: `NeuralNetwork_Code` folder contains the code and directions for the neural network models used in our study.
 **Note-2**: Current directions are only available for running the code as a project in Visual Studio Code (VSCode).
 It should work on other editors as well, but the code has been developed specifically in VSCode.
 We will update a Jupyter notebook with detailed steps later.

 ### Overview